 This includes five hours of in-person instruction and all materials (paints, brushes, paper, etc.)

-If you would like to schedule this private class, please email firstname.lastname@example.org.
+To schedule a private class, please email firstname.lastname@example.org.

 Swedish Folk Painting: Fantastical Kurbits